 We will retain the data we hold concerning you, including information relating to your donation history, for the minimum periods necessary per our data retention policy and depending on the nature of the information and the needs of the authorities (accounting, HMRC).
 We hold donor correspondence for a period of 4 years, documentation required for accounting purposes for a period of 7 years and records which may require review by HMRC are retained for a period of 10 years following the final donation.

 We will disclose personal data to authorities without your consent where we are required to do so under the law.
 We may also disclose your data to partners we contract with to process data on our behalf providing this is under a data processing agreement or contract.
-This includes our response handling company (Tokenhelp), our printer (Jamm Print & Productions), our database company Blackbaud, and our payments processors PSL Smart Debit and Natwest/Payaway.
+This includes our response handling company (Tokenhelp), our printer (Jamm Print & Productions), our database company Blackbaud, and our payments processors PSL Smart Debit, Natwest/Payaway and our auditors Kingston Smith.

 The Data Protection Act and the General Data Protection Regulation give you certain rights over your data and how we use it.
 You have the right to: